 First or Standard class?

 Most leisure travellers go standard class, with first class used by businessmen.
 But if you pre-book you can find some great first class deals.
-First class fares on intercity trains run by Virgin Trains, East Coast and East Midlands Trains now include meals and drinks, at least on Mondays-Fridays.
+First class fares on inter-city trains run by Avanti West Coast, LNER and East Midlands Trains include light meals & drinks, at least on Mondays-Fridays.
+GWR & Cross-Country first class includes complimentary tea & coffee on their inter-city routes.
+However, your default assumption on other routes should be that first class simple means nicer seats and more room.

 -